-Once you have a better understanding of your goals and what you want to achieve, together we can determine the required investment return in order to achieve your lifestyle goals.
+Once you have a better understanding of your financial and lifestyle goals and what you want to achieve, together we can determine the required investment return in order to achieve your lifestyle goals.

-Asset Allocation
+Asset allocation

 Your required investment return will determine the asset allocation of your investment strategy, taking the associated investment risks into account.